AkshayS80/LGMVIP-Web/README.md

   * Languages : HTML, CSS, Javascript
   * IDE : VSCode

+## Task 2 : React-Based App

+Create a web application using create-react-app.
+Make a user grid card with a navbar.
+Add a button 'get users' to make an API call to get the user data.
+Show a loader while it fetches it and display the result, styling it using CSS.

+#### Tools and Technologies
+This Project was built using :
+  * Languages : HTML, CSS, Javascript, ReactJS
+  * IDE : VSCode

+## Task 3 : Registration Form

+Create a registration form with HTML, CSS and JavaScript.
+Add a few entries and display them.

+#### Tools and Technologies
+This Project was built using :
+  * Languages : HTML, CSS, Javascript
+  * IDE : VSCode

 ## Task 4 : Basic Calculator

 Create a calculator with HTML, CSS and JavaScript.
 Perform all basic operations and have all keys you would usually find on a simple calculator.